garrandall/popular-music-data/tracks/my-baby-you-marc-anthony.md

 as I look into your eyes
 i see all the reasons why
-my life's worth a thousand skies you're the simplest love i've known and the purest one i'll own know you'll never be alone
+my life's worth a thousand skies you're the simplest love I've known and the purest one i'll own know you'll never be alone